| PC Hardware for Mascot ServerAny recent, high specification PC containing either Intel or AMD processor(s) should make a

 "logical" processors to the host operating system, allowing the operating

+system to schedule two threads or processes simultaneously.
 When HT is enabled, 2 logical "processors" per physical processor will be visible to Mascot.

 So, for example, a single physical Xeon 5000 processor with dual cores